Once you have created the Sample Type

 - Pooled Samples, specifying the number of new samples to create for the parent(s).

-- Click Add Samples to Grid and continue to finish creating the samples.
+- Click Add Samples to Grid and continue to complete the grid with any properties not shared by all the new samples.

 While creating new samples in the grid, you can use the Bulk Update